Find out more about the honey bee crisis. There are several things the average homeowner can do to support all types of bees and other pollinators.

 Tie a bunch of bamboo or hollow sticks together or drill holes in a block of wood for wild bees to nest in.
 Find out how you can make one here.
-You can also buy one on Amazon like this:
+You can also buy one online.

 Create a Bee Bath

 Set out a swallow dish with fresh water, or simply place some stones in your birdbath so that the bees have something to stand on while they drink.

 Beekeeping is an affordable hobby that doesn’t take much more time than vegetable gardening and is so rewarding.
 Check out this article about a passionate beekeeper here.
 Here’s a starter kit that has everything you need.